-Know rledge and Understanding Pract ical Skills A1 Financial, economic and accounting principles relating to C1 Students will integrate theory with practical skills during both corporate and small and medium enterprises (SME), the period of placement in the second year. focusing on the food and agri-business sector.
+Know ledge and Understanding Practi cal Skills A1 Financial, economic and accounting principles relating to C1 Students will integrate theory with practical skills during both corporate and small and medium enterprises (SME), the period of placement in the second year. focusing on the food and agri-business sector.
 C2 Write for different audiences: to prepare essays, reports A2 The creation of value in organisations through the and a dissertation including layout, format and structure acquisition and development of human resources and and design. marketing skills, as applied in the global food industry; C3 Interpersonal skills of effective listening, negotiating, and the role of ethical leadership and entrepreneurship in persuasion and presentation.
-Self-awareness, openness value-creation in the food and agri-business sector. and sensitivity to diversity in terms of people, cultures, A3 Awareness of business structure, organisational business and management issues. behaviour and other issues encountered in the business C4 Learning to learn and developing an appetite for learning; environment. reflective, adaptive and collaborative learning A4 The food supply chain as a coherent activity, influenced ferable skills by market forces and power dynamics.
-D1 Develop a capacity to learn in familiar and unfamiliar A5 Management decision making as a critical and cognate surroundings. process and the management of knowledge and D2 Communicate effectively by verbal, written and visual 4.0 information to support decision-making.
-D 0 means.
-A6 The drivers for and the development and consequences D3 Develop numerical skills appropriate for business of international trade and globalisation, in the food D 4 managers. last a III industry in particular D4 Develop reflective skills to examine personal practice. ectual Skills D5 Manage time, prioritise workloads and recognise and B1 Apply the skills needed for academic study and enquiry.
-D0 manage personal emotions and stress.
-B2 Research, assemble, analyse and evaluate a variety of D6 Develop foreign language skills.
-DO information types D7 Gain experience in facilitating groups of learners and of B3 Synthesise information from a number of sources in order Do being a group member.
-D4 to gain a coherent understanding of theory and practice.
+Self-awareness, openness value-creation in the food and agri-business sector. and sensitivity to diversity in terms of people, cultures, A3 Awareness of business structure, organisational business and management issues. behaviour and other issues encountered in the business C4 Learning to learn and developing an appetite for learning; environment. reflective, adaptive and collaborative learning A4 The food supply chain as a coherent activity, influenced Trans ferable skills by market forces and power dynamics.
+D1 Develop a capacity to learn in familiar and unfamiliar A5 Management decision making as a critical and cognate surroundings. process and the management of knowledge and D2 Communicate effectively by verbal, written and visual information to support decision-making. means.
+A6 The drivers for and the development and consequences D3 Develop numerical skills appropriate for business of international trade and globalisation, in the food managers. industry in particular D4 Develop reflective skills to examine personal practice. ectual Skills D5 Manage time, prioritise workloads and recognise and B1 Apply the skills needed for academic study and enquiry. manage personal emotions and stress.
+B2 Research, assemble, analyse and evaluate a variety of D6 Develop foreign language skills. information types D7 Gain experience in facilitating groups of learners and of B3 Synthesise information from a number of sources in order being a group member. to gain a coherent understanding of theory and practice.
 D8 Develop confident use of information technology.
 B4 Demonstrate the skills necessary to plan, conduct and report a programme of original research and write up as a dissertation.

-B Utilise problem solving and decision-making skills and apply to a range of business situations. apply to a range of basiness situations.
+B5 Utilise problem solving and decision-making skills and apply to a range of business situations.